yeagerai/genlayer-project-boilerplate/README.md

 - Basic requirements to deploy and test your intelligent contracts locally
 - Configuration file template
 - Test functions to write complete end-to-end tests
-- An example of an intelligent contract (Football Prediction Market)
+- An example of an intelligent contract (Football Bets)
 - Example end-to-end tests for the contract provided

 ## 🛠️ Requirements
-- A running GenLayer simulator (Install from [GenLayer Simulator](https://github.com/yeagerai/genlayer-simulator)).
-This repository code does not need to be located in the same directory as the Genlayer Simulator.
+- A running GenLayer Studio (Install from [GenLayer Studio](https://docs.genlayer.com/developers/intelligent-contracts/tooling-setup#using-the-genlayer-studio)).
+This repository code does not need to be located in the same directory as the Genlayer Studio.

 ## 🚀 Steps to run this example

 ### 1. Configure environment
    Rename the `.env.example` file to `.env`, then fill in the values for your configuration.
+The provided values are the standard values for a tipical GenLayer Studio deployed locally.

 ### 2. Deploy the contract
-   Deploy the contract from `/contracts/football_prediction_market.py` using the Simulator's UI:
+   Deploy the contract from `/contracts/football_bets.py` using the Studio's UI:
-   1. Open the GenLayer Simulator interface in your web browser (usually at http://localhost:8080).
+   1. Open the GenLayer Studio interface in your web browser (usually at http://localhost:8080).
-   2. Create a new file in the "Contracts" section and paste the content of `/contracts/football_prediction_market.py` (the content is different than the existing contract from the examples).
+   2. Create a new file in the "Contracts" section and paste the content of `/contracts/football_bets.py` (the content is different than the existing contract from the examples).
    3. Navigate to the "Run and Debug" section.
    4. Follow the on-screen instructions to complete the deployment process.